 When you can represent the information you’re gathering with numbers, you are collecting quantitative data.
 This class encompasses two categories.
 To learn more, read Discrete vs. Continuous.

 Continuous variables can take on any numeric value, and it can be meaningfully divided into smaller increments, including fractional and decimal values.
 There are an infinite number of possible values between any two values.
 Typically, you measure continuous variables on a scale.
 For example, when you measure height, weight, and temperature, you have continuous data.

-With continuous variables, you can assess properties such as the mean, median, distribution, range, and standard deviation.
+With continuous variables, you can assess measures of central tendency and variability, such as the mean, median, distribution, range, and standard deviation.
 For example, the mean height in the U.S. is 5 feet 9 inches for men and 5 feet 4 inches for women.